cortex-lab/phy/design/merge-view-architecture.md

 Extending `TaskLogger.last_state()` with a third view would make selection state more implicit and increase the number of callback-order dependencies.

-### 2.2 View transfers are multi-step callback sequences
+### 2.2 Merge candidate transfers are multi-step callback sequences

-Moving a cluster between Cluster and Similarity currently requires changing one table, waiting for its callback, restoring the other table, and suppressing the intermediate scientific-view update with `update_views=False`.
+Moving a candidate between Similarity and Merge requires changing both role tables while preserving one effective selection and publishing only the final presentation order.

 Merge mode requires many related transitions: enter, cancel, add, remove, reorder, commit, undo, and redo.
 Implementing each as a separate callback chain